 The U.S. Supreme Court later affirmed that holding in 2004 in Sosa v.
 Alvarez-Machain.
 The Court made clear that the ATS permits suits for violations of international law as it has developed over the past two centuries – developments that include the birth of international human rights law – so long as the international law norm is “specific, universal and obligatory.”
 Although the Court ruled that the arbitrary detention claims in the Sosa case could not proceed under the ATS, the decision was viewed as a significant victory for the human rights movement because the Court made clear that other human rights cases could go forward.
-Read ERI’s 2004 report In Our Court: ATCA, Sosa and the Triumph of Human Rights
+Read our 2004 report, In Our Court: ATCA, Sosa and the Triumph of Human Rights.

 Since Filartiga and Sosa, federal courts have allowed ATS lawsuits for other human rights abuses, including genocide, crimes against humanity, summary execution, torture, slavery, war crimes, and state-sponsored sexual violence.